val-beresneva/GitDocs/src/snapshotting/add.md

 p - print the current hunk
 ? - print help
 ```
-After deciding the fate for all hunks, if there is any hunk that was chosen, the index is updated with the selected
+After you decide the fate for all hunks, if there is any hunk that was chosen, the index is updated with the selected
 hunks.

 You can omit having to type return here, by setting the configuration variable `interactive.singleKey` to `true`.